bbc/news-apps-coding-challenge/README.md

 Remember we are looking for a demonstration of your skills, not perfection.
 A comment about what you would do next might be better than squeezing in everything, but not doing anything to your usual standard.
 We would typically expect this to take you  a few evenings at most.

 ### Submissions
-To submit your code, please create a private [Bitbucket](https://bitbucket.org) repo (it’s free) and share your code repo with our BitBucket user, `newsapps-ios`.
+To submit your code, please create a private GitHub repo (it’s free) and share your code repo with our GitHub user, `bbcnewsapps`.
 Under no circumstances make the repository public.

 _Please email your BBC Careers contact separately as well to confirm your submission._